 If a Participant dies, Covered Dependents may continue to use the Dollar Bank.
 If there is a residual in the Dollar Bank Account, but it is not sufficient for a month of coverage, then Dollar Bank coverage may be extended for one-month by partial self-payment as described above under "One Month Extension of Coverage by Partial Self-Payment."
-Once the Dollar Bank Account is exhausted, Covered Dependents of a deceased Participant may apply for up to 12 months of extended medical and prescription drug coverage through a waiver of contributions.
+Once the Dollar Bank Account is exhausted, Covered Dependents of a deceased Participant may apply for up to 12 months of extended medical, prescription drug and life/accidental death and disability coverage through a waiver of contributions.
 The waiver of contribution coverage is paid by the Plan.